 When Ibrahim built Navrashpur as a city of par excellence for performances of dance and music, he needed water.
-The legend goes: ‘Goddess Ganga was pleased with his prayer and agreed to flow down to the heart of Bijapur, but under one condition.
+The legend goes: ‘Goddess Ganga was pleased with his prayer and agreed to flow down to the heart of Bijapur but under one condition.
 Ibrahim would walk in the front and she would follow him behind.
 The condition was – he would never look back till he reaches Navrashpur.
 Ibrahim agreed to the condition and was in high spirit.
-He marched down to Bijapur from the Himalayas and a few kilometers before his destination, he stopped, as he could not hear the cascading sound of water anymore.
+He marched down to Bijapur from the Himalayas and a few kilometres before his destination, he stopped, as he could not hear the cascading sound of water anymore.
 He was puzzled and looked back.
 Now the water stopped flowing.
 Upon asking the reason, Ganga replied: ‘You did not follow my advice.
 Now it is you to channelize water from here’.

 The Ruins of Navrashpur

 This place was Torvi, a dry undulating place, but catchment for all the run-off water from the plateau.

 Torvi – The Source of all Water for Bijapur